aeonSolutions/PCB-Prototyping-Catalogue/README.md

  - There's a new excel spreadsheet on the Utilities section for easy calc. of R1 & R2 on the Step Down DC DC [MP8765](https://s.click.aliexpress.com/e/_DnLu9VT) IC

-  **Construction section:**
+  **OEM Firmware development:**

-  - Firmware version 1.0.16 is now available in the releases section of the Smart Reinforced Curing Device for Over-the-Air Updates
+  There are now 4 smart devices with alpha versions of firmware.

   **Smart Home Solar Power Management section**